sidneifjr/Testing-Docker/README.md

-# Testing docker!
+# Testing docker

 ### Dev:

-When running for the first time:
+- When running for the first time:

 ```
 docker-compose
 ```

-Then:
+- Then:

 ```
 docker-compose up
 ```

-- In case of changes to the DockerFile or docker-compose, run:
+- If you apply changes to the DockerFile or docker-compose:

 ```
 docker-compose up --build